-POLICY JNP14: Kilverstone Alms Houses
+POLICY JNP13: Kilverstone Alms Houses

-Development proposals for refurbishment and restoration of the existing Kilverstone Almshouses which result in a visual enhancement will be encouraged.
-Such proposals should have regard to the form, scale, massing and materials of the buildings and the character of the area.
-There should be no loss of accommodation available.
-Proposals that will increase the energy efficiency of the buildings will be encouraged subject to their impact on the character of the area.
+Insofar as planning permission is required, development proposals for refurbishment and restoration of the existing Kilverstone Almshouses which result in a visual enhancement will be supported subject to the following criteria:

-The re-development of the existing Kilverstone Alms Houses will be permitted only where it can be demonstrated that the existing Alms Houses are no longer viable in their current form and are beyond economic repair and that this is supported by an independent viability assessor (and which accords with RICS guidance).
-New development on this site will only be permitted for affordable units only.
+- a) they have regard to the form, scale, massing and materials of the buildings and the character of the area; - b) the existing accommodation should be retained; and - c) they address opportunities to improve the energy efficiency of the buildings.
+The re-development of the existing Kilverstone Alms Houses will be supported only where it can be demonstrated that the existing Alms Houses are no longer viable in their current form and are beyond economic repair New development on this site will only be permitted for affordable\ units only.

-Proposals for redeveloping the site, including demolition will be allowed, subject to meeting the relevant policies of the local planning authority and will need to satisfy all of the following criteria:
+Proposals for redeveloping the site, including demolition will be supported, subject to meeting the relevant policies of the local planning authority and will need to satisfy all of the following criteria:

-- a) There will be no net loss of accommodation available - b) The redevelopment would enhance, the form, character and setting of this part of the village and there will be no adverse impact upon the village as a whole - c) There will be no detrimental impact on ecology or landscape.
+- a) There will be no net loss of accommodation available; - b) The redevelopment would enhance, the form, character and setting of this part of the village and there will be no adverse impact upon the village as a whole; and - c) There will be no detrimental impact on ecology or landscape.

-Any restoration or redevelopment of the site should not result in the removal of all of part of the historic wall to the frontage of the site.
+Any restoration or redevelopment of the site should take account of the significance of the historic wall to the frontage of the site.